hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 ## Fast-Aggregations

-Fast-Aggregations are the successor of the [Aggregators](#aggregators).
+Fast-Aggregations functionality is the successor of the [Aggregators](#aggregators).
-They are equivalent to the Map-Reduce Aggregators in most of the use-cases, but instead of running on the Map-Reduce engine they run on the Query infrastructure.
+They are equivalent to the MapReduce Aggregators in most of the use cases, but instead of running on the MapReduce engine they run on the Query infrastructure.
-Their performance is tens to hundreds times better due to the fact that they run in parallel for each partition and are highly optimized for speed and low memory consumption.
+Their performance is tens to hundreds times better since they run in parallel for each partition and are highly optimized for speed and low memory consumption.

-### The Aggregator's API
+### Aggregator API

 The API of the Aggregator looks as follows: